sec-bit/ckb-zkp/README.md

 - More schemes: Marlin, Spartan, CLINKv2, Libra, Hyrax, and aSVC
 - Efficient ECC for zkSNARKs: Jubjub and BabyJubJub
-- More useful gadgets: sha256, blake2s, poseidon, rescue, and merkle tree
+- More useful gadgets: sha256, blake2s, Poseidon, rescue, and Merkle tree
 - More examples
 - Many new zkp verifiers on CKB-VM
 - Benchmarks on curves, schemes, and CKB-VM